ArndBrugman/huepi/README.md

-HUEPI
+huepi
 =====

-HUE (Philips Wireless Lighting) API for JavaScript HUEPI sounds like Joepie which makes me smile during Development...
+hue (Philips Wireless Lighting) Api for JavaScript huepi sounds like Joepie which makes me smile during Development...

 If you re-use my gamut correction code, please give me some credits and let me know and I will notify you of an update.
 Thx.